+Financial Services

-- Snap-on Financial Services, Inc., through its Snap-on Credit Corporation subsidiary, is responsible for certain credit and non-credit services used to support sales and to provide dealer financing options.
-Credit programs facilitate the sale of the Corporation's products and services, especially higher-value products such as diagnostic and other shop equipment.
+Through its Snap-on Credit Corporation subsidiary, Financial Services is responsible for certain credit and non-credit services used to support sales and to provide dealer financing options.
+Credit programs facilitate the sale of the Corporation's products and services, especially higher-value products such as diagnostics and other shop equipment.